 How to Save Money on a Europe Trip

 As soon as you think you might be traveling to Europe, start thinking about buying airline tickets.
 To find the biggest discounts consider traveling in the shoulder season (usually April through early June, September, and October, depending on location) to take advantage of fewer crowds and cheaper prices.

 Be flexible when you begin searching because the cheapest option might be to fly into one city and travel to your final destination via another mode of transportation.
 If possible, have flexible travel dates to find the best flight deals available.
 One of our favorite Europe travel tips is to use local air carriers once you arrive.
 It’s easier and often more efficient.

 We have purchased approximately twenty round trip airline tickets to Europe using frequent flyer miles.
 The only things we have to pay for are airport fees and taxes.
 We purchase everything with our rewards credit cards, but we make this work by paying off the credit cards EVERY SINGLE MONTH.
 If you can’t commit to this, airline rewards programs aren’t worth it.

 Check out The Points Guy to get the scoop on all the different credit cards that offer rewards and find the best one for you.
 Most airlines allow the purchasing of seats 330-360 days in advance, so be vigilant and if you don’t see the tickets you want, keep checking back, they occasionally open up more seats.

-3. Pay attention to airline sales and fly discount carriers
+3. Look for airline sales and fly discount carriers

 There are many discount international airlines that frequently run deals on travel from the east coast to Europe.
 If you are able to get a ticket, it can be a great bargain.
 Just know that sometimes bargains aren’t the best way to go.
 A couple of discount carriers that occasionally offer reduced fares to Europe are Icelandair and Norwegian.